-Splitting up the task like this makes it easier to develop and easier to test, for example, you must collect samples and save them to a file and then run your program on this file:.
+Splitting up the task like this makes it easier to develop and easier to test, for example, you can collect samples and save them to a file and then run your program on that file:.

-Then, as you make changes to program, you must simply run it again on the same data over and over again..
-It's also trivial to enable data logging- so should you find a serious issue you must run all your data through your program again to find the bugs..
+Then, as you make changes to program, you can simply run it again on the same data over and over again..
+It's also trivial to enable data logging- so should you find a serious issue you can run all your data through your program again to find the bugs..

 sampler > data program < data

-ioctl(), its conceivable this it may stay this way forever (at least till the ADC is re-set)..
-I'd advise dropping any thing, like a file with a timestamp prior to calling
+ioctl(), its conceivable that it may stay that way forever (at least till the ADC is re-set)..
+I'd advise dropping something, like a file with a timestamp prior to calling